lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 --upgrade-mode

-Create a database cluster without extensions, which is equivalent to using lt_initdb
+Create a database instance without extensions, which is equivalent to using lt_initdb

 directly.